Boat RV Insurance

 Agreed hull value or actual cash value: This coverage determines how your boat is valued in the event of a claim.

-When choosing boat insurance coverage, it’s important to discuss your options with your agent to ensure that you have the right coverage for your needs.
+When choosing boat insurance coverage, discussing your options with your agent to ensure you have the right coverage for your needs is important.

 Factors that Affect Boat Insurance Rates